Consulting Professor, Information Systems Laboratory

 I advise graduate students, teach graduate courses, and lead projects.

-A seminar class Intelligent Energy Systems: Big Data is taught in Spring 2014, jointly with Professor Dan O'Neill.
-The class was taught in Spring 2013, Spring 2012, and Spring 2011.
-Past courses include Fault Diagnostics Systems in Spring 2009 as well as Control Engineering in Industry in Spring 2005 and in Winter 2003.
+A seminar class on Industrial AI is taught in Spring 2021.
+Its predcessor, a seminar on Industrial IoT Applications, was taught in Spring 2019, 2018, 2017, and 2016.
+Seminar on Intelligent Energy Systems: Big Data was taught in 2015, 2014, 2013, 2012, and 2011.
+Past classes include Fault Diagnostics Systems in Spring 2009 as well as Control Engineering in Industry in Spring 2005 and in Winter 2003.

 My current interest are in Industrial AI applications for the Industrial IoT (IIoT).
 Examples include aerospace and electrical power systems, as well as supply chain processes.
 Current work extends methods from machine learning, signal processing, decision & control, optimization, and operations research.

 This is a fruitful area for research and valuable industrial

 If you are a graduate student, who is interested in the Industrial AI, please feel free to contact me.
 There might be an opportunity to work in this area.